nagix/chartjs-plugin-streaming/README.md

 chartjs-plugin-streaming requires [Moment.js](https://momentjs.com/) and [Chart.js](https://www.chartjs.org).

-Version 1.4 supports the [line](https://www.chartjs.org/docs/latest/charts/line.html) and [bar](https://www.chartjs.org/docs/latest/charts/bar.html) chart types with both [Number data](https://www.chartjs.org/docs/latest/charts/line.html#number) and [Point data](https://www.chartjs.org/docs/latest/charts/line.html#point) (each data point is specified an array of objects containing x and y properties) are supported.
+Version 1.4 supports the [line](https://www.chartjs.org/docs/latest/charts/line.html) and [bar](https://www.chartjs.org/docs/latest/charts/bar.html) chart types with both [Number data](https://www.chartjs.org/docs/latest/charts/line.html#number) and [Point data](https://www.chartjs.org/docs/latest/charts/line.html#point) (each data point is specified an array of objects containing x and y properties) as well as the [bubble](https://www.chartjs.org/docs/latest/charts/bubble.html) and [scatter](https://www.chartjs.org/docs/latest/charts/scatter.html) chart types with Point data.
 In case of Point data, either x or y must be in any of the [date formats](https://momentjs.com/docs/#/parsing/) that Moment.js accepts, and the corresponding axis must have a 'realtime' scale that has the same options as [time](https://www.chartjs.org/docs/latest/axes/cartesian/time.html) scale.
 Once the realtime scale is specified, the chart will auto-scroll along with that axis.
 Old data will be automatically deleted as it disappears off the chart.

 ## Tutorial and Samples